Kompan15/Stewart-Platform-Ball-Ballancer/ReadMe.md

 	kinematics algorithm into Servos positions.
 Being a bit concerned about time management i used servo.h library, its not going to change the fact that you should know how PWM works!
 This is also a place that i thought is the tip of the hill i am on - false.

+	6.To be able to actuate six arms required by geometry of the platform (you can achieve the same with only two if you are resourcefull enough) you need at least equal number of Pulse Width Modulation (PWM) hardware outputs embedded in your microcomtroller/processor.
+	I've used M328P, it has enough PWM pins, and its fast to prototype and sent code to it as arduino is using the same.
+The thing i don't like about the lattest is that's pretty big so i choose to shrinken it a bit:

 	6.Having my superpowers of providing pitch and roll i started to think how to make it listen to my 15" resistive touch panel which came from china after more than month of